How to Get Upvotes on Reddit: 12 Proven Strategies

 According to HubSpot's social media marketing research, marketers who research their audience before publishing content achieve significantly higher engagement rates than those who publish without audience analysis.
 On Reddit, this gap is even wider because community mismatch not only means low upvotes — it often means active downvotes.

-2. Write Titles That Earn Clicks Without Clickbait
+2. How Do You Write Titles That Earn Upvotes?

 Your title is the only thing most users will see before deciding whether to upvote, downvote, or scroll past.
 The title does not have to sell the post — it has to accurately represent the value inside while making that value immediately obvious.